nspcc-dev/neofs-spec/20-api-v2/object.md

 ### Emun ObjectType

 Type of the object payload content.
+Only `REGULAR` type objects can be split, hence `TOMBSTONE` and `STORAGEGROUP` payload is limited by maximal object size.

+String presentation of object type is PascalCased `ObjectType` enumeration item name:
+* Regular
+* Tombstone
+* StorageGroup

 | Number | Name | Description |
 | ------ | ---- | ----------- |